overpas/depstoml/README.md

 #### Options
 - `-o`, `--order-lexicographically` - if you want to sort the dependencies lexicographically
+- `-r`, `--replace-usages` - if you want to replace usages of old dependencies with new ones in build.gradle.kts files

 #### Arguments
 - `deps` - path to Kotlin dependencies file